purescript/purescript-datetime/README.md

 ## Documentation

 This libary provides platform-independent representations of date and time.
 Parsing specific date formats, such as the ISO 8601 format, is the responsibility of other libraries, such as the [purescript-js-date](https://github.com/purescript-contrib/purescript-js-date) package.
+Likewise, writing a date/time type to string to display to humans is the responsibility of other libraries, such as the [purescript-formatters](https://github.com/slamdata/purescript-formatters) package.

 Module documentation is [published on Pursuit](http://pursuit.purescript.org/packages/purescript-datetime).